 The longest I spent in one level was in BalanceMix from the ConstructConfuse map, whose solution required using a mechanic which I had previously thought was a bug (being able to move an element into an area after it has exhausted its mobility markers).
 As this mechanic became integral to the carrier puzzles in the maps that followed, this too seemed a bit out-of-place.

 Even taking into account the complex visual language mentioned above, however, I must admit that I found Tricone Lab a bit on the easy side for my battle-hardened taste in puzzles.
-Its 100 campaign levels took me just under six hours to complete altogether, coming out to about three and a half minutes or less per level—excluding the time I spent gathering screenshots and info for this article.
+Its 100 campaign levels took me just under four hours to complete altogether, coming out to less than two and a half minutes per level—and that’s including the time I spent gathering screenshots and info for this article.

 Still, the shrewd inclusion of community map-making pairs well with the enjoyable core gameplay in ensuring that there will be infuriatingly brutal levels soon enough.
 In the meantime, the vast majority of players are likely to find the game’s existing difficulty curve totally satisfying.
 And do not mistake what I am saying: I have absolutely no problem with the game’s duration.
 The game is inexpensive and entirely without worthless padding; last year I wrote an entire article about how much I love the prospect of short, tough, well-designed games sharing the marketplace with the more typical 30-hour-minimum monsters.